 Are believers in Jesus Christ the only people who will be with God in heaven and have a place in God’s future when God’s Kingdom comes in fullness?
 Some Christians believe that’s the reality, perhaps with a few exceptions, such as “children below the age of accountability” and perhaps some of the people who have never heard of Jesus.

 But can this be right?
 If only Christians are “saved,” wouldn’t it mean that after Hitler murdered six million Jews in Nazi-controlled Europe that God then sent them to hell forever because they didn’t believe in Jesus?
-Everything we know about the God who is love tells us that such a view is outrageous and unbiblical.
+Is God worse than Hitler?
+Everything we know about the God who is revealed in Jesus Christ tells us that such a view is outrageous and unbiblical.

+A careful look at Scripture provides a more complete understanding of how God saves.
 Jesus is at work drawing people to himself throughout the world.
-The Gospel message about Jesus and the faith it engenders is the preeminent place where God has chosen to meet human beings in a saving and transforming way.
+The Gospel message about Jesus and the faith it engenders is the clearest place where God has chosen to meet human beings in a transforming way.

-But Jesus is also at work in less direct ways.
-According to Jesus’ parable in Matthew 25 about the sheep and the goats, the peoples of the world will or won’t enter God’s eternal Kingdom, not on the basis of whether they believed in him, but based on how they treated those who did – Jesus’ “brothers and sisters.”
+Jesus is also at work in less direct ways.
+According to Jesus’ parable in Matthew 25 about the sheep and the goats, the peoples of the world will or won’t enter God’s eternal Kingdom, not on the basis of whether they consciously believed in him, but on how they treated those who did – Jesus’ “brothers and sisters.”
 Did they treat Jesus’ disciples with kindness or indifference?
-These men and women aren’t themselves followers of Christ.
+These men and women – the nations,” aren’t knowing followers of Christ.
 But those who respond positively to Christ’s presence in his followers by acting toward them with kindness, though they haven’t themselves become disciples, will enter God’s Kingdom.

 In this parable Jesus is drawing on a biblical theme that goes back to Genesis, when God tells Abraham that he and his descendants will be a blessing to the nations, and that that “those who bless you I will bless and those who curse you I will curse” (Gen. 12:2-3).
 Jesus applies this to treatment of his followers, saying “those who welcome a prophet will gain a prophet’s reward,” and “those who give a cup of cold water to one of these little ones, because he is a disciple of mine, will not lose his reward” (Matt.
 10:40-42).
 Then in Matthew 25:31-46 Jesus makes it clear that the “blessing” and “reward” for responding with kindness to his disciples is eternal life in God’s kingdom.